Azure/azure-cosmosdb-spark/README.md

 ```

 > Note, the inclusion of the `spark.jars.excludes` is specific to remove potential conflicts between the connector, Apache Spark, and Livy.

-### Using Databricks notebooks
-Please create a library using within your Databricks workspace by following the guidance within the Azure Databricks Guide > [Use the Azure Cosmos DB Spark connector](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/cosmosdb-connector.html)

-> Note, the **Use the Azure Cosmos DB Spark Connector** page is currently not up-to-date; issue is assigned to @dennyglee.
-Instead of downloading the six separate JARs into six different libraries, you can download the uber JAR of [https://search.maven.org/remotecontent?filepath=com/microsoft/azure/azure-cosmosdb-spark_2.3.0_2.11/1.2.2/azure-cosmosdb-spark_2.3.0_2.11-1.2.2-uber.jar) from maven and just install this one JAR / library.

 ### Build the connector
 Currently, this connector project uses `maven` so to build without dependencies, you can run: